Auditory Processing Disorder

 These kinds of problems usually happen when there is background noise, which is often the case in social situations.
 So kids with APD can have trouble understanding what is being said to them when they're in noisy places like a playground, sports events, the school cafeteria, and parties.

-- Is your child easily distracted or unusually bothered by loud or sudden noises?
+- Is my child easily distracted or unusually bothered by loud or sudden noises?

-- Are noisy environments upsetting to your child?
+- Are noisy environments upsetting to my child?

-- Does your child have difficulty following directions, whether simple or complicated?
+- Does my child have trouble following directions, whether simple or complicated?

-- Does your child have reading, spelling, writing, or other speech-language difficulties?
+- Does my child have reading, spelling, writing, or other speech-language difficulties?

-- Are conversations hard for your child to follow?
+- Are conversations hard for my child to follow?

 Often, the cause of a child's APD isn't known.
 Evidence suggests that head trauma, lead poisoning, and chronic ear infections could play a role.
-Sometimes, there can be multiple causes.
+Sometimes, there can be more than one cause.

 Audiologists look for five main problem areas in kids with APD:

-- Auditory discrimination problems: This is when a child has difficulty hearing the difference between words or sounds that are similar (COAT/BOAT or CH/SH).
+- Auditory discrimination problems: This is when a child has trouble hearing the difference between similar words or sounds (COAT/BOAT or CH/SH).
 This can affect following directions and reading, spelling, and writing skills, among others.

 A child's auditory system isn't fully developed until age 15.
 So, many kids diagnosed with APD can develop better skills over time as their auditory system matures.
 While there is no known cure, speech-language therapy and assistive listening devices can help kids make sense of sounds and develop good communication skills.